top of page

 Putting away the nets after removing the lobsters

+Alongside lobster, a small number of fish are caught incidentally each day.
+These fish are exceptionally fresh but rarely sold in markets due to their short shelf life.
 As a thank you for their assistance, guests are invited to select from the catch, which is then immediately prepared and grilled by the sea.
-If you haven't had freshly caught fish before, the flavor is superb.
+If you haven’t had freshly caught fish before, the flavor is superb.

 Woman in a red shirt and white boots holding a fish by a dock.
 Boat and mountains in the background.
 Overcast sky.